App

 At start

-method, the app is considered ready as soon as the application web server is up.
+Fal considers an app as ready to serve requests immediately after thesetup() method finishes successfully.
+If there is no setup() method, the app is considered ready as soon as the application web server is up.

-to load necessary data and even perform a dummy evaluation to ensure that things work end to end.
+It is highly advisable to always use setup() to load necessary data and even perform a dummy evaluation to ensure that things work end to end.

-does not complete successfully or the web server port never opens, the runner is immediately terminated as unhealthy, and no requests forwarded to it.
+If setup() does not complete successfully or the web server port never opens, the runner is immediately terminated as unhealthy, and no requests forwarded to it.

 Ongoing

-status codes are not retried and the runner is not terminated
+5XXstatus codes are not retried and the runner is not terminated

 Machine Type